 This fact was confirmed by Frederick Vallaeys in the post we mentioned earlier, in which he states that Quality Scores on different devices do not affect each other.

 Keyword History Impact: High

-When you launch brand new keywords in your Google Ads account, Google doesn’t only consider the keyword history outside of your account but also looks into your historical CTR for the account and how it’s been performing (hopefully above average).
+When you launch brand new keywords in your Google Ads account, Google considers the keyword history outside of your account and looks into your historical CTR for the account and how it’s been performing (hopefully above average).

-That being said, when it comes to keyword level Quality Score, historical performance is a bigger factor in the beginning.
-Once you’ve accumulated enough impressions and performance data, you can rely on that.
+That said, when it comes to keyword-level Quality Score, historical performance is a more significant factor initially, but once you’ve accumulated enough impressions and performance data, you can rely on that.